Pareto Manifold Learning: Tackling multiple tasks via ensembles of single-task models: Related Work

 \section{Related Work}

-\myparagraph{\mtl} Learning multiple tasks in the Deep Learning setting \cite[]{Ruder_2017a,Crawshaw_2020} is usually approached by architectural methodologies \citep[]{Misra_Shrivastava_Gupta_etal_2016,Ruder_Bingel_Augenstein_etal_2019}, where the architectural modules are combined in several layers to govern the joint representation learning, or optimization approaches \citep{Cipolla_Gal_Kendall_2018,Chen_Badrinarayanan_Lee_etal_2018}, where the architecture is standardized to be an encoder-decoder(s), for learning the joint and task-specific representations, respectively, and the focus shifts to the descent direction for the shared parameters.
-We focus on the more general track of optimization methodologies fixing the architectural structure to Shared-Bottom \cite[]{Caruana_1997}.
+\myparagraph{\mtl} Learning multiple tasks in the Deep Learning setting \cite{Ruder_2017a,Crawshaw_2020} is usually approached by architectural methodologies \citep{Misra_Shrivastava_Gupta_etal_2016,Ruder_Bingel_Augenstein_etal_2019}, where the architectural modules are combined in several layers to govern the joint representation learning, or optimization approaches \citep{Cipolla_Gal_Kendall_2018,Chen_Badrinarayanan_Lee_etal_2018}, where the architecture is standardized to be an encoder-decoder(s), for learning the joint and task-specific representations, respectively, and the focus shifts to the descent direction for the shared parameters.
+We focus on the more general track of optimization methodologies fixing the architectural structure to Shared-Bottom \cite{Caruana_1997}.
 The various approaches focus on finding a suitable descent direction for the shared parameters.
-The optimization methods can be broadly categorized into \textit{loss-balancing} and \textit{gradient-balancing} \citep[]{Liu_Li_Kuang_etal_2020}.
-For the former, the goal is to compute an appropriate weighting scheme for the losses, e.g., the losses can be weighted via task-dependent homoscedastic uncertainty \cite[]{Cipolla_Gal_Kendall_2018}, by enforcing task gradient magnitudes to have close norms \cite[]{Chen_Badrinarayanan_Lee_etal_2018}.
-Another option is to leverage ideas from multi-objective optimization and formulate the problem of loss weighting as a convex optimization problem of retrieving the minimum-norm point in the convex hull of the task gradients \cite[]{Sener_Koltun_2018}.
-The latter class of methodologies manipulate the gradients so that they satisfy certain conditions; projecting the gradient of a (random) task on the normal plane of another so that gradient conflict is avoided \cite[]{Yu_Kumar_Gupta_etal_2020}, enforcing the common descent direction to have equal projections for all task gradients \cite[]{Liu_Li_Kuang_etal_2020}, casting the gradient combination as a bargaining game \cite[]{Navon_Shamsian_Achituve_etal_2022}.
+The optimization methods can be broadly categorized into \textit{loss-} and \textit{gradient-balancing} \citep{Liu_Li_Kuang_etal_2020}.
+For the former, the goal is to appropriately weigh the losses, e.g., via task-dependent homoscedastic uncertainty \cite{Cipolla_Gal_Kendall_2018}, by enforcing task gradient magnitudes to have close norms \cite{Chen_Badrinarayanan_Lee_etal_2018}.
+The latter class of methodologies manipulate the gradients so that they satisfy certain conditions; projecting the gradient of a (random) task on the normal plane of another so that gradient conflict is avoided \cite{Yu_Kumar_Gupta_etal_2020}, enforcing the common descent direction to have equal projections for all task gradients \cite{Liu_Li_Kuang_etal_2020}, casting the gradient combination as a bargaining game \cite{Navon_Shamsian_Achituve_etal_2022}.
+While the aforementioned methodologies focus on the \textit{Single Input-Multiple Outputs} (SIMO) setting, \mtl can also be studied under the Multiple Input-Multiple Output prism \citep{long2017learning,shen2021variational}.
+In this case, the challenge lies in the dearth of training data and the goal also includes the characterization of task relatedness.